What to do if you think someone is at risk of abuse

 Victim Support accepts referrals from official and other organisations as well as self-referrals from individuals themselves, whether or not you want to report the crime to the police and regardless of when it happened.

-You can contact Victim Support as follows:-
+You can contact Victim Support:

 Safeguarding Annual Report 2017-18 from The Safeguarding Adults Executive Board which provides leadership of adult safeguarding across the London Borough of Hammersmith & Fulham; the Royal Borough of Kensington and Chelsea; and the City of Westminster.
 (Previous reports can be found in the annual reports section here)